 The thought of eBay gave me a headache… but then I remembered a post I’d seen, and I found the right place for me to sell all my goodies: Poshmark

-In case you’re rushing out to check it out now, use my promo code GEPKE when you set up your login to earn $5 in credit.
+In case you’re rushing out to check it out now, use this link to set up your account and to earn $10 in credit.
 More details on how that works below… Disclaimer: I earn a $10 credit when you make your first purchase!